aimms/how-to/Articles/531/531-working-with-wonderful-webui-widgets.rst

 * In red, those bottling stations that do not have enough oxygen to meet demand

-* In orange, those pumping and distillation locations that are at their capacity.
+* In orange, those pumping and distillation locations are at their capacity.

 .. tip:: You may want to start with optimizing the flow over the given network to identify the existing bottlenecks.